-- Ambulatory Surgical Facilities in the state of California do not require a license if they are physician owned.
-To be covered these facilities must be accredited by one of the following: AAAHC (Accreditation Association for Ambulatory Health Care), AAAASF (American Association for Accreditation for Ambulatory Surgery Facilities), IMQ (Institute for Medical Quality) or TJC (The Joint Commission). - Christian Science nursing organization/facilities that are accredited by The Commission for Accreditation of Christian Science Nursing Organization/ Facilities Inc. - Hospice
+- If the state does not license Ambulatory Surgical Centers and the facility is not Medicare certified as an ambulatory surgical center, then they must be accredited with AAAHC (Accreditation Association for Ambulatory Health Care), AAAASF (American Association for Accreditation for Ambulatory Surgery Facilities), IMQ (Institute for Medical Quality) or TJC (The Joint Commission). - Ambulatory Surgical Facilities in the state of California do not require a license if they are physician owned.
+To be covered these facilities must be accredited by one of the following: AAAHC (Accreditation Association for Ambulatory Health Care), AAAASF (American Association for Accreditation for Ambulatory Surgery Facilities), IMQ (Institute for Medical Quality) or TJC (The Joint Commission). - Christian Science nursing organization/facilities that are accredited by The Commission for Accreditation of Christian Science Nursing Organization/ Facilities Inc.